Scientific pitch notation: Use

 Scientific pitch notation avoids possible confusion between various derivatives of Helmholtz notation which use similar symbols to refer to different notes.
-For example, "c" in Helmholtz's original notation refers to the C below middle C, whereas "C" in ABC Notation refers to middle C itself.
+For example, "C" in Helmholtz's original notation refers to the C two octaves below middle C, whereas "C" in ABC Notation refers to middle C itself.
 With scientific pitch notation, middle C is always C_{4}, and C_{4} is never any note but middle C. This notation system also avoids the "fussiness" of having to visually distinguish between four and five primes, as well as the typographic issues involved in producing acceptable subscripts or substitutes for them.
 C_{7} is much easier to quickly distinguish visually from C_{8}, than is, for example, c′′′′ from c′′′′′, and the use of simple integers (e.g. C7 and C8) makes subscripts unnecessary altogether.